madhukard/misc/Questions/README.md

   * The basic solution to handle FOUC is to keep it hidden until it has been properly styled.

   * I assume that you have control over the content that is displayed unstyled?
-In that case, wrap it in a <div id="some-div" style="display:none">... content ... </div>.
+In that case, wrap it in a
+      ```html
+      <div id="some-div" style="display:none">... content ... </div>.
+      ```
       Then use jQuery to show it when the entire document is ready:

   * $(function() { $("#some-div").show(); });